MOconnorUS/usb-interfacing/README.md

 # Installing Python
 To install python visit this [link](https://www.python.org/downloads/) and install the latest version of Python.
 To add Python to the PATH follow the the same steps used to add AVR-GCC to the PATH.

-# Installing FDTI Drivers
+# Installing FTDI Drivers
-To install the FDTI drivers visit this [link](https://ftdichip.com/drivers/vcp-drivers/) and install both the setup executable and the 64-Bit windows download.
+To install the FTDI drivers visit this [link](https://ftdichip.com/drivers/vcp-drivers/) and install both the setup executable and the 64-Bit windows download.

 ---
 # After completed everything above, the following will allow you to access and run the project